 To use the cloned drive on similar hardware on a different computer:

 - Remove the cloned drive

 - Connect the cloned drive to a new computer

 If you want to use the cloned disk on dissimilar hardware, additional steps should be taken:

 - Remove the cloned drive and connect it to the new computer

 - Prepare necessary drivers for the target computer

-- Download Acronis Universal Restore Bootable Media Builder and create Acronis Bootable media with Acronis Universal Restore tool: follow the instructions in Step 3 in Acronis True Image 2019: how to restore to dissimilar hardware
+- Download Acronis Universal Restore Bootable Media Builder and create Acronis Bootable Media with Acronis Universal Restore tool: follow the instructions in Step 3 in Acronis True Image 2021: how to restore to dissimilar hardware

-- Use Acronis Universal Restore to make cloned system bootable on the new hardware: follow the instructions in Step 5 in Acronis True Image 2019: how to restore to dissimilar hardware
+- Use Acronis Universal Restore to make a cloned system bootable on the new hardware: follow the instructions in Step 5 in Acronis True Image 2021: how to restore to dissimilar hardware

 (!)
 Please be aware that the cloned drive will not have a letter within Windows.
 This is expected behavior.
 Acronis True Image creates an identical copy of the source disk, however Windows does not allow having two disks with the same letter in the same time, e.g. two C:\ disks, so the cloned disk is not assigned a letter by default.
 Once you boot a new machine from this drive, a letter will be assigned automatically.